Will Bednar: Amateur career

 Bednar attended Mars Area High School in Mars, Pennsylvania, where he played baseball under his father, Andy.
 He originally committed to play college baseball at Ohio State University, but later switched his commitment to Mississippi State University.
 As a sophomore in 2017, he spent a majority of the season catching, and pitched only around 15 innings.
 In 2018, as a junior, he switched to pitching full time and went 8–0 with a 0.64 ERA and 120 strikeouts over 66 innings.
 As a senior in 2019, his playing time was limited due to a shoulder issue.
 Bednar was not selected in the 2019 Major League Baseball draft, and thus enrolled at Mississippi State.

 In 2020, Bednar's freshman year at Mississippi State, he pitched 15 1/3 innings, striking out 23 and compiling a 1.76 ERA before the remainder of the season was cancelled due to the COVID-19 pandemic.
 As a sophomore in 2021, he moved into the starting rotation, going 7–1 with a 3.17 ERA and 109 strikeouts over 15 games (12 starts) for the regular season.
 He was named to the Newcomer All-SEC Team.
 During game three of the 2021 College World Series, Bednar pitched six innings in which he allowed three walks and zero hits while striking out four, subsequently being named the College World Series Most Outstanding Player as Mississippi State won their first ever College World Series.
 For the 2021 College World Series, Bednar pitched to a 1.47 ERA over 18 1/3 innings.
+Over 19 games for the season, he went 9-1 with a 3.12 ERA and 139 strikeouts in 92 1/3 innings.